craigtp/PersonalStudy/Books.md

 Exploring CQRS and Event Sourcing (CQRS Journey Guide)                                             | 25 April 2021     | No Building Microservices                                                                             | 22 May 2021       | No
 Monolith To Microservices                                                                          | 16 June 2021      | No
+We need to talk about Scrum                                                                        | 18 June 2021      | No